pcorey/pcorey.github.io/_posts/2018-01-29-hacking-prototypal-inheritance-for-fun-and-profit.markdown

 ---
 layout: post
 title:  "Hacking Prototypal Inheritance for Fun and Profit"
-description: "Abuse of prototypal inheritance can allow attackers to exploit your application in various ways.
+excerpt: "Abuse of prototypal inheritance can allow attackers to exploit your application in various ways.
 Learn what to watch out for, and how to prevent vulnerabilities."
 author: "Pete Corey"
 date:   2018-01-29
 tags: ["Javascript", "Meteor", "Security"]